adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 White Paper section: II E.3

-State channelshave immense throughput and most transactions inside themare never executed or even recorded on the blockchain.Additionally, the channels don't write to any shared stateon-chain, so all transactions that actuallydoget recordedon the blockchain can be processed in parallel.
+State channelshave immense throughput and most transactions inside themare never executed or even recorded on the blockchain.
+Additionally, the channels don't write to any shared stateon-chain, so all transactions that actuallydoget recordedon the blockchain can be processed in parallel.